 What follows in this sutta, starting at MN 38.17 is a "catechism," a series of questions and answers, on the twelve links of dependent origination.
 The scholar Govind C. Pande thinks this is a later insertion,2 and I'm inclined to agree with him - it's such a drastic change of tone from what has preceded it.
 It's one of the most tedious sections in the whole of the Pāli Suttas.
-The twelve links are given in forward arising order, and then questions are asked about these links in the reverse arising order, and then there is a recapitulation of the arising order, and then there is a recapitulation of the ceasing order, and then questions are asked about these links order, and then there is a recapitulation of the ceasing order.
+The twelve links are given in forward arising order, and then questions are asked about these links in the reverse arising order, and then there is a recapitulation of the arising order.
+Then the twelve links are given in forward ceasing order, and then questions are asked about these links in the reverse ceasing order, and then there is a recapitulation of the ceasing order.
 And none of this covers any new territory that we have not already discussed about dependent origination.

-Finally at MN 38.23, we get to the heart of the matter.
-"Bhikkhus, knowing and seeing in this way [that is, in terms of dependent origination] would you run back to the past thus: Were we in the past?
+Finally at MN 38.23, we get to the heart of the matter. "'Bhikkhus, knowing and seeing in this way [that is, in terms of dependent origination] would you run back to the past thus: Were we in the past?
 Were we not in the past?
 What were we in the past?
 How were we in the past?
-Having been what, what did we become in the past?
+Having been what, what did we become in the past?'
 'No, venerable sir.'
 'Knowing and seeing in this way would you run forward to the future thus: Shall we be in the future?
 Shall we not be in the future?
 What shall we be in the future?
 How shall we be in the future?
+How shall we become in the future?'
 'No, venerable sir.'
 'Knowing and seeing in this way, would you now be inwardly perplexed about the present thus: Am I?
 Am I not?
 What am I?
 How am I?
 Where has this being come from?
 Where will it go?'
-'No, venerable sir."
+'No, venerable sir.'"